MoisesOliveira/languageSwitch.js/README.md

 # languageSwitch.js
-Switch of languages very easily with this library on your website.
+Switch of languages very easily with this library on your website with one array variable and some functions.

 ## To install:
 ```